Orlando

 HNTB’s team represents multiple offices and disciplines — an army of engineers, scientists and subconsultants that underpin the partnership between the firm and WSDOT, said Henry Hu, HNTB water resources lead.

-Fish Passage also is unique in the level of collaboration between WSDOT, the project team and key stakeholders, including Native American tribes and the Washington Department of Fish and Wildlife.
+Fish Passage also is unique in the level of collaboration between WSDOT, the project team and key project partners, including Native American tribes and the Washington Department of Fish and Wildlife.
 All are at the table participating in the design process.
-The team is further coordinating design with the Federal Emergency Management Agency to ensure that project work avoids negative effects on how water functions in floodplains.
+The team is further coordinating design with the Federal Emergency Management Agency and local communities to ensure that project work avoids negative effects on how water functions in floodplains.

 “The industry has advanced in our understanding of the natural world and ecosystems since the mid-1900s, when the infrastructure we’re addressing was built,” Hampden said.
 “Fish Passage, with its capacity questions and ecological and environmental intricacies, is the ultimate test of an engineering firm like HNTB, challenging our designers not only to manage the complexities of building a transportation corridor but also to build it in this interconnected and complex natural system.”